okawibawa/verify-whatsapp-number/README.md

 7. Result will be stored in the root folder in a file titled `validNumbers.txt`.

+## What if you have multiple files to check ?

+1. Run `npm run create-dir`, this will create the folder of valid-numbers-to-check.

-8. Copy the validNumbers.txt to the folder of ./valid-numbers-to-check with the name of whatever you want for example using this command `cp validNumbers.txt ./valid-numbers-to-check/1st-place.txt`
+2. Copy the validNumbers.txt to the folder of ./valid-numbers-to-check with the name of whatever you want for example using this command `cp validNumbers.txt ./valid-numbers-to-check/1st-place.txt`

-9. Run the shell script of `check.sh` with `./check.sh`
+3. After putting the multiple files in the directory of `valid-numbers-to-check` you can run `npm run count`

-10. See the results of the phone number registered and unregistered count
+3. See the results of the phone number registered and unregistered count in the folder of results/